JustinPatenaude/balticathletics/brands/authentic-t-shirt-company-atc.md

   photo: "/J7603-graphite.jpg"
 - title: J7604 Colour Block Soft Shell
   photo: "/J7604-black-gold.jpg"
-info: ATC & Sanmar offer a great product and value price with their products.
-We have sold hundreds of the Pro Team shirts and Game Day Hoodies.
+info: "ATC & Sanmar offer a great product and value price with their products.
+We have sold hundreds of the Pro Team shirts and Game Day Hoodies.\n\nATC offers a great NO BLEED fabric in most of their garments.
+This is especially important with printing white ink on red or maroon garments.
+We did a test with two red garments (one no-bleed ATC and one regular).
+See the difference. "

 ---